E3SM-Project/e3sm_diags/source/examples/model_ts-vs-model_ts.rst

 Introduction and prerequisites
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This guide covers how to compare different time slices from two models.
+This guide covers how to compare different time slices between two models.
-In this case, we're comparing different three-year time slices from the same model.
+In this case, we're comparing two different three-year time slices from the same model.
+The raw model output was ran through NCO, which created the time-series files.
 The model data is located at NERSC, so you can run this example on Cori or Edison.

 First, make sure you're using version 1.6.0 or greater of e3sm_diags.